 Details Accordion Closed

-Take at least 19 units with a Grade of "C" or better in each course, from the following:
+Take at least 19 units with a Grade of "C" or better in each course:

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.